Youssef En-Nesyri: International career

 After representing Morocco at under-20 level, En-Nesyri was called up to the full squad by manager Hervé Renard on 22 August 2016, for friendlies against Albania and São Tomé and Príncipe.
 He made his debut against the former nine days later, starting in a 0–0 draw at the Loro Boriçi Stadium in Shkodër.
 Youssef En-Nesyri was called up for the 2017 Africa Cup of Nations in Gabon, and scored in the second group game in a 3–1 win over Togo.
 He was a late addition to the squad for the 2018 FIFA World Cup in Russia, at the expense of defender Badr Benoun.
 In the last group game against Spain at the Kaliningrad Stadium, he gave the team a late lead in a 2–2 draw.

 At the 2019 Africa Cup of Nations in Egypt, En-Nesyri scored the only goal of a win over the Ivory Coast to send the Atlas Lions into the last 16.
 There, he equalised against Benin as the game went to a penalty shoot-out, in which Saturnin Allagbé saved from him to knock the Moroccans out.
 En-Nesyri was also called up for the 2021 Africa Cup of Nations in Cameroon.
 In his first game back after a long injury, he came on in the 65th minute for Ayoub El Kaabi and missed a penalty in a 2–0 win over Comoros.
 He scored the equaliser in a 2–1 win over Malawi in the last 16.

 On 10 November 2022, he was named in Morocco's 23-man squad for the 2022 FIFA World Cup in Qatar.
 On 10 December, in their quarter-final match against Portugal, En-Nesyri jumped 2.78 m to score the lone goal to put Morocco through to the semi-finals, This made Morocco the first African and Arab team to qualify for the World Cup semi-final.
 On 17 January 2024, En-Nesyri scored a goal in a 3–0 victory against Tanzania in the 2023 Africa Cup of Nations, thus becoming the first Moroccan player to score in four different Africa Cup of Nations editions.
+On 11 December 2025, En-Nesyri was called up to the Morocco squad for the 2025 Africa Cup of Nations.
+With the appointment of Mohamed Ouahbi as manager, En-Nesyri was left out of the squad for the 2026 FIFA World Cup, as the coach opted to build a younger team.